 Many people seek a Separation Agreement as a time-saving and cost-effective method to resolve all of the rights arising out of marriage in lieu of filing a lawsuit and pursuing a judicial determination of each issue, which can often take months or longer and be an expensive endeavor.
 While a Separation Agreement can save substantial time and expense as compared to litigation, it is a mutually-entered contract which requires agreement by both parties.
 No one can force the other party to execute a Separation Agreement, so even with the best intentions, one spouse may obstinately refuse to reach a settlement of all marital issues.

 Mediation is often used to help parties negotiate and reach an agreement on property settlement, alimony, child custody, and child support.
-There are many different mediation methods and each potential settlement is different, so your Miller Bowles Law attorney work with you to formulate the best method and the option most likely to result in settlement.
+There are many different mediation methods and each potential settlement is different, so your Miller Bowles Law attorney will work with you to formulate the best method and the option most likely to result in settlement.

 A Separation Agreement is an enforceable contract; however, its enforcement mechanisms differ from a court decision and court order.
 The most common recourse if your spouse violates the Separation Agreement is to file a lawsuit for breach of contract and request the court order he or she to specifically perform as provided in the Separation Agreement.
 In many cases, this court process can take months, if not a year or more before resolution.